jmcdo29/nest-commander/apps/docs/docs/features/commander.md

 }
 ```

-and now nest-commander will set up the command so you can call `crun run foo hello!` and the `FooCommand#run` method will be ran instead of `RunCommand#run`.
+After adding the subcommand to the appropriate module's `providers` array, nest-commander will set up the command so you can call `crun run foo hello!` and the `FooCommand#run` method will be ran instead of `RunCommand#run`.
 You can also chain commands as deep as you want, by adding `subCommands` to the subcommand's metadata.

 Subcommands can also take an `aliases` array for sub command aliases.
 We could add `aliases: ['f']` to the above `FooCommand` and run it with `run f` instead of `run foo` and get the same result. `aliases` must be passed as an array.